 As macchiato is an adjective in Italian you need to be specific.
 If you just ask for a macchiato, the barista will not know if you wish to order a caffè macchiato or a latte macchiato.

+Is an espresso not strong enough for you?
 Then try a ristretto, also known as caffè corto.
 Short of sucking on a coffee bean, this is the closest that you will get to ordering pure coffee.

 You’ll be bouncing off the walls of the Sistine Chapel in the afternoon.